-(2) Moral progress is impossible under cultural relativism.
+(2) Moral progress is impossible under Cultural Relativism

-The idea of moral progress, that things have gotten better and that we should work towards producing a more just society is an incoherent notion under cultural relativism.
-Under cultural relativism, you can't have a "better" or "worse" set of social rules, only different social rules.
-The only sense in which a society could become better is if there were more agreement on or compliance with some set of rules, whatever it happened to be.
+The idea of moral progress, that things have gotten better and that we should work towards producing a more just society is an incoherent notion under

+Cultural Relativism.
+Under Cultural Relativism, you can't have a "better" or "worse" set of social rules, only different social rules.
+The only sense in which the society itself would become better is in 100% agreement or compliance on some set of rules, whatever it happens to be.
 But most people think we have improved society in, say, the last 300 years in the Western Hemisphere.
-We've gone from slavery, racism and various kinds of monarchies and dictatorships to democracy, equal rights for women, outlawing discrimination on the basis of race and a general ostracization of racists. outlawing child labor, free public education and public libraries, and so on.
-This doesn't mean we can't improve, but if you look at how far we've come in reaching toward the ideals of equality, we have made significant progress.
-But the idea of progress makes sense only in the context of some universal standard or ideal that we are attempting to reach or embody.
+We've gone from slavery, racism and various kinds of monarchies and dictatorships to democracy, equal rights for women, outlawing discrimination on the basis of race and a general ostracization of racists, outlawing child labor, free public education and public libraries, and so on.
+This doesn't mean we can't improve, but if you look at how far we've come in reaching towards the ideals of equality, we have made significant progress.
+But the idea of progress only makes sense in the context of some universal standard or ideal which we are attempting to reach or embody.
 Without a transcendent universal standard outside our culture by which it may be judged, the notion of moral progress is nonsensical.
-Moral progress isn't impossible in the sense that we can't improve society if everyone is a cultural relativist, it is that the whole concept of improving society is rendered meaningless, unless by improvement you simply mean increasing conformity to the standards of your culture, whatever they happen to be.
+Moral progress isn't impossible in the sense that we can't improve society if everyone is a cultural relativist, it is that the whole concept of improving society is rendered meaningless, unless by improvement you simply mean increasing conformity to the standards of your culture. whatever they happen to be.